Violence in Our Schools

 Friday, March 19, 1982

 For twelve years, Patrick Lizotte was bullied, taunted, teased, picked on and physically and verbally tormented by his classmates, and even worse, some of his teachers.
 School was not the safe haven it was supposed to be for Patrick.
-An English teacher at Valley High cautioned her students that if they continue "to ride" Patrick he eventually was not going to take it any more and then he would do something that was going to make everyone sorry.
+An English teacher at Valley High cautioned her students that if they continue "to ride" Patrick he eventually was not going to take it anymore and then he would do something that was going to make everyone sorry.
 In the early 1980's, teachers never received any training in conflict prevention, conflict management or conflict resolution like they do today.
-One of Patrick's upcoming assignments was a public speaking assignment in his second period government class taught by Gary Caudill.
+One of Patrick's upcoming assignments was a public speaking assignment in his second-period government class taught by Gary Caudill.
 The assignment would count as 1/3 of each student's grade and need to be at least 30 minutes long.
 Very few of Mr. Caudill's students looked forward to their turn, which was at Mr. Caudill's discretion as he gave each student a one day notice.
 On Thursday, when Mr. Caudill told Patrick that he would be giving his presentation on Friday, Patrick was heard to have said under his breath, "We'll see about that."
 Patrick tried to talk Mr. Caudill to cancel the assignment, but Mr. Caudill stayed true to his lesson plan.
 This morning 17-year-old Patrick Lizotte had finally had enough.
-He walked into his psychology class room (room 241) and set his books on a table near the door.
+He walked into his psychology classroom (room 241) and set his books on a table near the door.
 Two females were sitting at the table, which was Patrick's assigned seat, and LaTonya Hampton asked him if he wanted them to move.
 "No, I won't be needing it today," he replied.
 LaTonya and Melanie Bruce resumed their conversation while Patrick pulled out a .22-caliber Sturm/Ruger single six, long-barrel revolver from his green army jacket.
 He called his teacher's name, Mr. Clarence Piggot, to get his attention as he was at the lectern talking with another student.
-Mr. Piggot was a much loved teacher by all of the students at Valley High School.
+Mr. Piggot was a much-loved teacher by all of the students at Valley High School.
 His classroom was always full of students before and after classes who tremendously enjoyed his ability to teach.
 Mr. Piggot, 55, turned to face Patrick.
 "No. No. Come on Pat, don't do it," Mr. Piggot said with a half smile and stretching out his palm to stop the young instigator.
 Patrick fired one shot into Mr. Piggot, who staggered two steps backward, slumped against the blackboard and collapsed to the floor.
 Patrick also wounded two other 17-year-old students (one being Jose Garcia) during his brief rampage.
-Patrick holstered his gun and left the room and continued on out of the building, where he brushed by fellow student Robin Brennan.
+Patrick holstered his gun and left the room and continued out of the building, where he brushed by fellow student Robin Brennan.
 "Well, that takes care of that," she heard him say.
 The school went into lockdown as police and paramedics arrived.
 Students who were in at least one classroom could see the paramedics put Mr. Piggot's body into the ambulance and drive off without the lights or sirens on.
 Patrick was arrested nearby and tried the following year for murdering Clarence Piggot.
 The next day, things were back to normal with no counselors made available for the students or teachers.

-Source: A Survivor of Valley High School; a visitor to this web site; Teaching With an Ethic of Care - a paper written by a professor at Viterbo University
+Source: A Survivor of Valley High School; a visitor to this website; Teaching With an Ethic of Care - a paper written by a professor at Viterbo University

 Garland County Community College, Hot Springs, Arkansas